newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 ## Increasing creative freedom by working together

 In many contexts, collaboration signals the need for constant compromise or constraint.
 But collaborating in the New Atoms way increases creative freedom instead of reduces it.
-We contribute to the whole by finding solutions based on what we each know, enjoy, and are able to do.
+No one is stuck in a rigid job description—we are free to explore whatever interests us, and everyone can contribute to everything.
+We weave our additions into the greater whole by finding solutions based on what we each know, enjoy, and are able to do.

 With genuine collaboration, solutions emerge that no one individual could ever expect.
 Things develop from multiple perspectives.
 This is collaboration that harnesses individual talent.
 It enables us to go beyond the conventions and constraints of traditional journalism into newer and more fruitful territories.